bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 <iframe class="fullsize" frameborder="0" src="https://www.shadertoy.com/embed/4f2XzW?gui=false&t=10&paused=false&muted=false" allowfullscreen></iframe>

 What does it mean that the derivatives have value off of the boundary of the shape?
 Isn't there only one shape?
-Yes, but the offset of any shape by $$\lambda$$, $$\shape - \lambda$$, vanishes under derivatives (with $$\lambda$$ constant).
-We achieve this magic X-ray vision (aka "first order approximation") via unit gradient magnitude fields (UGFs), a special case of which are SDFs.
-The derivative fields are therefore radially constant, just like the gradient.
+Yes, but under any offset of a shape by a constant, $$\Shape - \lambda$$, the derivative of the offset $$\lambda$$ vanishes.
+This magic X-ray vision (aka "first order approximation") of derivative fields results in such constant values along streamlines of the gradient, creating a field *radiated* into and out of the shape from the boundary.

 ### Deriving the derivatives